-In this Supplemental Material we show some examples of the different ground states phases discussed in the main text.
-We discuss as well in more detail the approximation of $\gamma_{eff}$ by $\gamma(\epsilon_{dd})$ in the main text..\\ \\ Figure \ref{fig:1}(f) of the main text shows the possible ground-state phases that the miscible mixture may present: U-U, SS-SS, SS-ID, ID-SS, ID-ID.
-In Figs. \ref{fig:1}(b) and \ref{fig:1}(c) of the main text we presented two cases in the SS-ID and SS-SS regimes, respectively.
-In Figs.~\ref{fig:S1} and~\ref{fig:S2} of this Supplemental Material we illustrate in more detail the transition experienced by the density profiles as a function of $N_2/N$.
-Fig.~\ref{fig:S1} shows the density profiles of both components for the same case of Fig.~ \ref{fig:1} of the main text the case of $a_{12}=62.5a_0$.
-For growing $N_2/N$ the system transitions from the SS-ID regime into the ID-SS regime.
-In Fig.~\ref{fig:S2} we depict the density profiles of both components for the same case but with $a_{12}=67.5a_0$.
-For growing $N_2/N$ the system transitions from the U-U regime into the SS-SS regime.
+Figure 3 of the main text shows the possible ground-states of the miscible mixture: U, SS-SS, SS-ID, ID-SS, and ID-ID.
+In Figs. 1(b) and (c) of the main text we present two cases, in the SS-ID and SS-SS regimes, respectively.
+In Figs.~\ref{fig:S1}~(a) and~(b), we illustrate in more detail the transition experienced by the density profiles as a function of $N_2/N$.
+Figure~\ref{fig:S1}~(a) shows the density profiles of both components for the same parameters as those of Fig. 1 of the main text, for the case of $a_{12}=62.5a_0$.
+For growing $N_2/N$ the system transitions from the SS-ID regime to the SS-SS regime and finally into the ID-SS regime.
+In Fig.~\ref{fig:S1}~(b) we depict the density profiles of both components for the same case but with $a_{12}=67.5a_0$.
+For growing $N_2/N$ the system transitions from the U regime into the SS-SS regime.